openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 In addition, this profile defines the following additional requirements.

-* Both Compact serialization and JSON serialization MUST be supported as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].
+* Compact serialization MUST be supported as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].
 * The following JWT Claims MUST be supported Content (differentiate issuance & presentation)

+JSON serialization MAY be supported if required by the jurisdiction.

 | Claim | SD-JWT as issued by the Issuer | Normative Definition |
 |:--- |:--- |:--- |